pkdevboxy/crom/README.md

 # Crom

 Crom is an experimental, proof-of-concept package manager that avoids a centralized registry.
-Like npm, Crom allows you to install packages conveniently by name and (optional) version range:
+Like other package managers, Crom allows you to install packages conveniently by name and (optional) version range:

 ```
 crom install d3-voronoi@0.2